Orasund/elm-ui-widgets/README.md

     -> Element msg
 ```

 In comparison to Elm-Ui's button, we see  that `List (Attribute msg)` has changed into a _Style Type_.
+Furthermore, the Style type mirrors the implementation. `element` corresponds to `Element.element`, `elementRow` corresponds to `Element.row` and so on.
   ```
   type alias ButtonStyle msg =
       { element : List (Attribute msg)